jeancarlosg93/BudgetManagementAPI/README.md

 To view reports for different users, start the project with `mvn spring-boot:run` and go to `localhost:8080/`.

+To run with docker use `docker run -p 8080:8080 budget-management` and go to `localhost:8080/`.

 ## API Reference

 ### Authentication